 For federal purposes, an individual may deduct up to a maximum amount of contributions to an IRA if certain criteria are met.
 This includes any amount contributed to a 501(c)(18) plan.
 Massachusetts does not allow this deduction.

 - Self-Employed SEP, SIMPLE, and qualified plans allowed under I.R.C. § 404

 For Federal purposes, sole proprietors and partners may deduct contributions made to these plans for themselves.
 For Massachusetts purposes, self-employed individuals as defined under I.R.C. § 401(c)(1) are not entitled to the deduction under I.R.C. § 404 to the extent attributable to contributions made on behalf of themselves.

-Since S corporation shareholders do not fall under the definition of a self-employed individual, they are considered employees and therefore do not need to add back the amount of contribution.
+Since S corporation shareholders do not fall under the definition of self-employed individuals, they are considered employees and therefore do not need to add back the amount of contributions.

-- For more information, see Self-Employed Individuals under 401(k) Qualified Cash or Deferred Arrangement Plan - Coda , Savings Incentive Match Plan for Employees - SIMPLE Account or Simplified Employee Pension Plan-SEP or SEP IRA .
+- For more information, see Self-Employed Individuals under 401(k) Qualified Cash or Deferred Arrangements Plan , Savings Incentive Match Plan for Employees - SIMPLE Account or Simplified Employee Pension Plan-SEP or SEP IRA .